mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 --- abstract

 This document specifies version 1.0 of the Messaging Layer Security (MLS) protocol.
-MLS allows group messaging for a large number of clients over the Internet with the help of services providing authentication of group members and delivery of messages and in a way that is designed to prevent eavesdropping, tampering, and message forgery.
+MLS allows group messaging for a large number of clients over a network with the help of a delivery service for messages, and potentially an authentication service to provide long term identity keys, in a way that is designed to prevent eavesdropping, tampering, and message forgery.

 --- middle